Sending a QSL, is the final courtesy of a QSO!

 - I QSL direct, on my own initiative, if I need a card.
 I of course include a SASE.

 - I answer all cards sent direct to me normally within a few days.
 The answer is sent by return mail, but ONLY if a SASE (self addressed stamped envelope) is included or if a SAE (self addressed envelope) + 3 USD (or 3 EUR) is included.
 NO IRC please.
 If this is not met, the answer will be sent via the QSL bureau.
+The correct address below.

 - Cards received via the QSL burreau will be answered the same way.
 I normally send cards to the bureau once a year around Christmas.
 Latest shipment: Almost 2000 QSL's were sent to the bureau on Jan 25th 2017 (=all QSL's answered!)